 The Best Cities To Visit In Italy And Why

 While in Venice, must see sights include Piazza and Basicila San Marco, Doge Palace, Campanile (Bell Tower).
-Also experience, riding the gondola at sunset and take a tour to Burano Islands.
+Also experience, riding the gondola at sunset and take a tour or vaporetto to Venice Lagoon Islands.

 Where to stay in Venice: See my extensive guide to the best areas to stay in Venice.